-As an artist, probably the last thing you want to think about when creating a new piece is intellectual property law.
+As an artist, probably the last thing you want to think about when searching for reference photos is intellectual property law.
 Sure, it sounds sexy, but truth be told, the subject can be a little dry.

 Nonetheless, just as you want to protect your work from theft, others do as well (whodathunkit!).
-So, when you want to find an image to use as inspiration for your next art piece, what do you do?
+So, when you want to find free photo references to use as inspiration for your next art piece, what do you do?
 In the United States, copyright law states that,

 To be copyrightable, a derivative work must be different enough from the original to be regarded as a new work or must contain a substantial amount of new material.
 Making minor changes or additions of little substance to a preexisting work will not qualify the work as a new version for copyright purposes.
 The new material must be original and copyrightable in itself.
 (Source)

 In other words, if you just pick a photo at random, you’ll have to do quite a bit of work with it to make sure you’re not stepping on the artist’s toes and infringing on his or her rights.

 Fortunately, there are many resources out there that have loads of free images with very flexible licenses, allowing you to use them without the hair-pulling limitations and unknowns involved with other types of images found online.

 Since this best-of list was first published, many more amazing sites have popped up offering free images for artists, so this post has been updated with new ones, and up-to-date information.
 Twelve?
 Schmelve.

 550,000+ images | Commercial use, no attribution

 There are so many terrific photos on this site it’s hard to believe they’re free.
 Click the little magnifying glass icon on the left-hand side for some categories and the ability to search by keyword.
 Terrific site all around.